MesfinFeleke/MesfinFeleke/README.md

 ## Contact

-- **Email:** mesfin@example.com
+- **Email:** felekemd@gmail.com
 - **LinkedIn:** [Mesfin Feleke](https://www.linkedin.com/in/mesfinfeleke)

 ## Certifications

-- **Certified Java Developer** - Oracle
+- **Certified Java Developer** - Oracle - In Progress
-- **AWS Certified Solutions Architect** - Amazon
+- **AWS Certified Solutions Architect** - Amazon - In Progress

 ## Testimonials

 "Collaborating with Mesfin was a pleasure.
-His professionalism and dedication to delivering exceptional results were evident throughout our project." - Colleague
+His professionalism and dedication to delivering exceptional results were evident throughout our project." - Rohan

 ---

-Feel free to customize and add any additional sections that you find relevant to your profile.
-This README layout will make your profile more engaging and professional.